 Who’s laughing now?!

 The search for the perfect fire pit sparked great debate in our family.
 Kelly ignorantly wanted a gas-fueled pit, while I, due to superior wisdom and experience, preferred a wood-burning pit.
 When we find ourselves at a decision-making impasse, I usually state my case and then instantly fold because happy wife = happy life.
-But this time around, I played the game for a long, long time… and sucked up to my wife for a couple weeks until she relented and agreed that we should buy the Solo Stove (or at LL Bean).
+But this time around, I played the game for a long, long time… and sucked up to my wife for a couple weeks until she relented and agreed that we should buy the Solo Stove (also available at Amazon, Target, Walmart and LL Bean).
 And I’m happy to report that the fire pit is a fire hit!
 Kelly actually says the fire pit is the best thing we’ve ever bought.

 You can’t really see it from the picture, but it was designed to suck a wicked vortex of fresh air into the stove and out over the wood, creating an impressive flame and an efficient burn.
 As a result, this pit reduces smoke and cinder debris while also minimizing the normal smokey bonfire smell that clings to your clothes.
 In addition to the airflow, the Solo Stove directs heat inwards and absolutely pulverizes wood as you feed it in.
 Even a small log blasts an impressive flame.
 It’s so cool.